fontsource/search-directory/README.md

 ### Develop

-To start development, run `npm start` in the project root directory.
+To start development, run `npm dev` in the project root directory.
 This will create a local server in which you can view the project from a browser.
 Any changes from the source files in the **./src** directory, will automatically reload the page.

 ## Built With